 Mostar took a piece of my heart the day we visited.
 It was in winter and there was hardly anyone around especially on the tourist area right near the bridge.
 We even got the absolute pleasure of being the only people standing on the famous bridge, Stari Most for a little while.
 Looking at the swirling water below it is hard to imagine people jumping off it in summer.
 You can look up the river toward town and see the spires of the Mosque with the colourful houses that line the bank which then lead onto the mountains.
 The little shops that line the streets leading to the bridge are full of beautiful little collectables and I must admit I came home with a few.
 We also sat and had an amazing lunch while looking at the bridge and the fast moving water.
 Although areas in the city are still construction zones as repairs are still being made from the war there are beautiful spaces everywhere, you just have to look out for them or you can get a local guide like we did to show us some more.

-I’ve loved Tbilisi from the very first time I visited in 2011, at the end of an overland trip from Italy to the Caucasus.
+I’ve loved Tbilisi from the very first time I visited at the end of an overland trip from Italy to the Caucasus.
 First of all, the city is spectacular when it comes to architecture, with lots of different architectural styles – traditional Georgian architecture in the Old City, Art Nouveau along Rustaveli Avenue and Soviet architecture elsewhere in the city.
 There are also many cool unusual things to do in Tbilisi – enjoying hot sulphur baths in the middle of the night, ziplining in the Botanical Gardens, drinking wine made in the same way as 7000 years ago on a rooftop, and naturally enjoying delicious Georgian cuisine!
 Photography lovers will also enjoy the fact that the city is surrounded by mountains, and you just need to walk uphill for 10 minutes or so to get wonderful views over the city!

 Contributed by Bilyana from Owl Over The World